-On the day you plan to burn, and before kindling a fire, voice communication is required (no phone messages) with the Fire Warden Allan McLane (579-7987), Fire Chief David Elliott (464-8626 or 257-0252 at Town Garage), or Deputy Fire Warden Pieter van Loon (254-3872).
-Generally, no permit is needed when there is snow cover, but calling first is always recommended, so that a smoke investigation is not needed should another party call it in.
+On the day you plan to burn, and before kindling a fire, voice communication is required (no phone messages) with the Fire Warden Allan McLane (802) 579-7987 or Deputy Fire Warden Pieter van Loon (802) 380-2923.
+Springtime is the driest time of the year and the fire danger is the greatest; the only time a permit will be issued is if there is significant rain forecast for the day.

 Looking for information about South Pond?

-The Vermont Fishing Access at South Pond is the only PUBLIC place to use South Pond, and swimming there is not allowed for people or dogs.
+The Vermont Fishing Access at South Pond is the only PUBLIC place to use South Pond.
+Swimming is not allowed for people or dogs at that location.
 In an effort to prevent the spread of unwanted invasive plant species boaters should clean their boats prior to putting them in South Pond.

 Contact via email firstname.lastname@example.org for purchasing memberships to the Marlboro Park Association Beach.

 The Ames Hill Marlboro Community Center owns and has conserved a large portion of property that includes the three beaches around South Pond.
 The Ames Hill Marlboro Community Center also has a beach that is private.
-For information about South Pond in general for using any of the beaches you may contact Catharine Hamilton 254-2501 or by email firstname.lastname@example.org.
-Hunting is allowed but by permission of the president of the Ames Hill Marlboro Community Center currently Catharine Hamilton.
+For information about South Pond in general for using any of the beaches you may contact Bill Young or by email bill.young.AHMCC@gmail.com.
+Hunting is allowed but by permission of the president of the Ames Hill Marlboro Community Center, currently Bill Young.

 Report a lost or loose dog?